Ear Infection Blend

 Helichrysum is noted to help with hearing loss, herpes virus, hypertension, blood clots, liver disorders, circulatory disorders, skin conditions (eczema, psoriasis, scar tissue) and varicose Veins.
 Helichrysum is anti-coagulant, anesthetic, anti-spasmodic, anti-viral, liver protectant, detoxifier and stimulant, chelates chemicals and toxins and may help regenerate nerves.

 Never drop directly into the ear.
-Massage around the ear area, up the neck.
+Massage around the ear area, down the neck.
 Add several drops to a cotton ball and plug the affected ear.

 Contains a carrier oil - it is not recommended to diffuse in a nebulizer